dev-nzm99/dsalgo-lib/README.md

 - Time and space complexity
 - Example usage

-Designed to help learners **understand the internals** rather than just using built-in libraries.
+The goal of this repository is to help learners **truly understand how data structures and algorithms work internally**, rather than relying solely on built-in libraries or functions.
+It serves as a reliable resource for **learning, practice, and interview preparation**.

 ---